ethereum-optimism/community-hub/src/docs/developers/bedrock/upgrade-guide.md

 4. Set the `op-geth` `--rollup.historicalrpc` parameter to point to Legacy Geth's RPC endpoint.
 5. Start `op-geth` and `op-node` as usual.

 The best way to prepare for the upgrade is to participate in one of our public testnets.
-Please see the [Beta Testnet](./public-testnets.md#beta) page for how to connect to our current testnet.
+Please see the [public testnets](./public-testnets.md) page for how to connect to our testnet.

 ## For dApp and Wallet Developers